Find Affordable College Courses

 Lewiston, ME

-You’ll join some of the best and brightest minds around you if you attend Bates College.
-The school came in at #2 on this year’s Best Economics Schools in Maine list.
+You’ll be in good company if you decide to attend Bates College.
+It ranked #2 on our 2023 Best Economics Schools in Maine list.
 Bates is a small private not-for-profit school located in the small city of Lewiston.

 While working on their degree, economics majors at Bates accumulate an average of around $11,250 in student debt.